StefanieSenger/GitHub-Actions-test-repo/README.md

 - link to [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)

 #### Tutorials
-First, I had followed this FreeCodeCamp tutorial: [Learn to Use GitHub Actions: a Step-by-Step Guide](https://www.freecodecamp.org/news/learn-to-use-github-actions-step-by-step-guide/).
+To get started, I had followed this FreeCodeCamp tutorial: [Learn to Use GitHub Actions: a Step-by-Step Guide](https://www.freecodecamp.org/news/learn-to-use-github-actions-step-by-step-guide/).
-I've found a few mistakes in it, that I point put in case you're new to that, too:
+I've found a few errors in it, that I point out in case you're new to that, too:
-- the folder where to define actions needs to be `.github/workflows`, not `.github/workflow`
+- the folder where to define actions needs to be `.github/workflows`, not `.github/workflow` (as written in the tutorial)
 - the second demo (`demo2.yml` in this repo) seems to have several problems and cannot be run (`permissions` are listed as an event, which they are not, and having `uses` and `run` in the same step below is wrong as well, as you can have either one of